tediferJones/odin-recursion/README.md

 # odin-recursion
-Fibonacci Sequence and Merge sort algorithm
+Fibonacci Sequence and Merge sort algorithm using recursion.